BostjanBegelj/BB-Tbaytel/docs/as-built/01_Tbaytel_Snowflake_Solution_Architecture.md

 Each Tier-2 domain maps to a `GOLD_{domain}` schema and a matching domain-reporter role.
 This is an ownership/stewardship map; it does not imply that all 13 marts carry data from day one.
 In Phase 1 only a subset of sources is ingested, so several marts will initially be empty schemas that exist so the access model and Entra mapping are complete.

-**Occupational Health** is special-category (medical) personal data: the schema and role exist for completeness, but no data is loaded and no access is granted to it until handling is agreed with Tbaytel's privacy function.

 ---

 ## 6. Roles and warehouses (architecture view)